Banded Periwinkle Shell, Littoraria variegata

 Phylogeny: The Banded Periwinkle, Littoraria variegata (Souleyet, 1852), is a gastropod mollusk that is a member of the Littorinidae Family of Periwinkles.
 The genus Littoraria is one of seventeen genera in this family, and there are thirty-eight species in this genus.
 This species is also known as the Fasciate Periwinkle.

 Habitat and Distribution: Banded Periwinkles are found attached to mangroves and on rocks in protected waters in the intertidal zone.
-They are a tropical Eastern Pacific species.
-In Mexican waters they range from Magdalena Bay, Baja California Sur to Guatemala.
-They are found throughout the Sea of Cortez, though limited by habitat.
+They are a tropical Eastern Pacific species that are found in all Mexican waters of the Pacific Ocean with the exception that they are absent from north of Magdalena Bay, Baja California Sur, along the central and northwest coasts of the Baja Peninsula.
+Within the Sea of Cortez their range is limited by habitat.

 Ecology and Behavior: Banded Periwinkles are grazers that feed primarily on algae, fungi, diatoms, and mangrove leaf epidermis.
 Their primary predators are crabs and shorebirds.
 They are gonochoric and reproduce sexually, with internal fertilization.
 The eggs are laid in protective capsules.
 This species is known to host endoparasitic trematodes.
-There is no mention in the available literature of them engaging in any types of commensal or symbiotic relationships.
-From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be consider to be of Least Concern.
+They’re engagement in any type of commensal or symbiotic relationships has not been formally documented.
+From a conservation perspective the Banded Periwinkle has not been formally evaluated.
+However, they are fairly common with a relatively wide distribution and should be considered to be of Least Concern.

 Synonyms: Littoraria (Littoraria) variegata, Littorina fasciata, and Littoraria variegata.